 |Getting ready to film on the Rebel Starfighter corridor set- Elstree Studios, July 1976.
 Image: Ann Skinner/BFI.|

 July 1976.
-Its a desperate time for the Rebel Alliance against the Empire, and its also a desperate time for writer/director George Lucas in his quest to get THE STAR WARS studio filming competed before a confidence-lacking 20th CENTURY FOX pull the plug out from under him.
+It's both a desperate time for the Rebel Alliance against the Empire and for writer/director George Lucas in his quest to get THE STAR WARS studio filming competed before a confidence-lacking 20th CENTURY FOX hastily pulls the plug out from under him.
 Three units are now hard at work filming on the discreet lime/white coloured sets hastily created by John Barry and his design department (the main unit headed by Lucas, the second by Gary Kurtz, and a third by Robert Watts), for the movie's exciting opener: the Empire piercing the once security of the captured Rebel Blockade Runner, valiantly held 'till the end by its brave soldiers.

 |Filming the moment where a wounded Stormtrooper is tended to before the arrival of Darth Vader.
 Image: Ann Skinner/BFI.|

 |A platoon of Stormtroopers follow Vader through the ship's corridors- a scene cut down in the finished movie.|

 |Imperial Stormtroopers fight on in an extended but ultimately deleted scene.|